senti-iot/senti-mqtt-client/docs/functions.md

 - Move Slack to dispatcher
 - Winston logger
 - RPI CPU temp and power consumption
+- Update count (from dispatcher holding account of updates pushed - timestamp, uuid, count)
+- Persist messages in DB (mysql) - Topic = '#' //subscribe to all topics
+- Mysql -> Elsaticsearch

 ## Done:
 - On message = "now" on topic /sensor/update